Netherlands student permit

 If they have a work permit, students from non-EU countries will work here during their course.
 The permit can be applied for on your behalf by your employer.
 During the school year, international students can work up to sixteen hours a week and full-time during their vacations.

-How do I apply for the study visa (MVV)?
+How do I apply for the study permit (MVV)?

-Once you get an approval letter from the university, the application process should be initiated by your university.
+Once you get an approval letter from the university, the process should be initiated by your university.
 If this does not occur, you may contact them directly.
-You may apply for an entry visa at a local embassy or consulate in your country after the university’s request is accepted.
+You may apply for an entry permit at a local embassy or consulate in your country after the university’s request is accepted.

 The MVV can be collected after three months.

-The time it takes to process your visa application is normally one month, but it varies depending on your nationality and other factors.
+The time it takes to process is normally one month, but it varies depending on your nationality and other factors.

 speak to a counsellor